hannahhellwig/react-native/README.md

 # Sprint 5 – React Native app

-Todays assignment is to set up a mobile app that displays two pages and a main menu.
-The pages should each display functionality that uses the sensors of a mobile phone.
-For instance: camera, gyro, accelerometer, microphone, etc.
+Todays assignment is to set up a mobile app that displays a page and a main menu.
+The page should display functionality that uses the sensors of a mobile phone.
+For instance: camera, gyro, accelerometer, etc.

 ## How to complete this assignment